AndrewX1/Ruby-Tutorial/README.md

-Ruby-Tutorial-1
+Ruby-Tutorial-333
 ===============

-The first tutorial of the Ruby training at iStockphoto
+The third tutorial of the Ruby training at iStockphoto; basics of Git repository.